How to Overcome the ‘Who Am I to Say This?’ Spiral

 But why does this spiral show up, especially for women leaders?

-Many of us were raised with messages—spoken and unspoken—that taught us to:
+Many of us were raised with messages—spoken and unspoken—that taught us to: Be agreeable, not assertive.
+Be quiet, not bold.
+Be careful, not visible.

-So it makes sense that the moment you dare to share your message, your truth, your vision
+So it makes sense that the moment you dare to share your message, your truth, or your vision… a protective part of you kicks in with: “Stay small.
+Stay safe.”

 But here’s the thing: staying small won’t keep you safe.
 It will keep you stuck.
 And it will keep the people who need your voice from hearing it.